Careers, courses and degree options for teachers aspiring to be leaders

 These administrators work to achieve institutional and student success in public or private schools.
 They might coordinate with parents to create educational activities or discuss behavioral problems; observe and analyze teaching methods and curricula; ensure curricular standards are met and improved upon; plan professional development activities; or keep track of funds and allocations.

-Master’s degree; a teaching or administrator license may be required
+- Typical Education: Master's degree (a teaching or administrator license may be required)

 Postsecondary Education Administrators

 Postsecondary education administrators may take on many duties within higher education systems to keep the institutions operating smoothly.
 They may work to develop admission criteria, maintain student records, organize school functions or conduct research relating to students and faculty.

 - Typical Education: Master's degree (teaching or administrator license may be required

 Source: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook (2015)